WELFARE INQUIRIES INTO PUERTO RICO

 Hello to all…

-A reminder that the monthly ARES Net for December is rapidly approaching.
-The monthly ARES Net for December is Monday December 3rd, 2012, at 8:30 PM on the MMRA Repeater system.
+We will be continuing our monthly ARES Net in September.
+The monthly ARES Net for September is Monday the 11th, at 8:30 PM on the MMRA Repeater system.
 This is after the MEMA Nets earlier in the evening.
 For frequencies that will be linked into the ARES Net on the MMRA Network, please see the following link from the MMRA web site detailing the repeaters that will be linked in through Hub 1:

 http://www.mmra.org/repeaters/repeater_index_by_linkstate.html